 - While those are baking, heat oil in a large skillet over high heat.
 Generously season the brick of meat with salt and pepper.
 Place the brick of ground beef directly onto the pan.
 Do not break up the meat.
 Leave it whole, and you want to just get the meat golden brown on the outside.
 Then you want to flip it, and do the same on the other side.
 It doesn’t have to be fully cooked through.
 You just want it to develop some color and flavor.
 Then remove from the heat and set aside.

 - In that same pot with the drippings from the meat build the sofrito.
-Add the onion, peppers, cumin, garlic powder, salt and pepper and saute until onion is soft, stirring frequently, about 4-5 minutes.
+Add the onion, peppers, cumin, garlic powder, bay leaves, and salt and pepper and saute until onion is soft, stirring frequently, about 4-5 minutes.
 Then add in the garlic.
 Saute another two minutes.
 Add ½ cup tomato sauce and stir in with all the vegetables for about a minute.

 - Raise heat to high and add the browned ground beef and the vino seco.
 Be sure to mix into the sofrito.
 Cook together on medium high for 10-12 minutes.